websauna/websauna/docs/source/glossary.rst

     secrets
         The secrets are passwords, API keys and other sensitive data which you want to avoid exposing.

+    session fixation:
+        Session Fixation is an attack that permits an attacker to hijack a valid user session.
+The attack explores a limitation in the way the web application manages the session ID, more specifically the vulnerable web application.
+When authenticating a user, it doesn’t assign a new session ID, making it possible to use an existent session ID. `More information <https://www.owasp.org/index.php/Session_fixation>`__.

     SQLAlchemy
         SQLAlchemy enables effortless SQL data manipulation from Python programming.